 Tax considerations for the purchase or sale of a business

-As a business owner, you may have thought about selling your company as part of your long-term business strategy.
+As a business owner, you may have thought about selling your company as part of your long-term financial strategy.
 A range of motivators, such as retirement planning, new entrepreneurial opportunities, or uncertain market challenges may influence your plans.
-Despite the recent economic slowdown, people are still buying businesses and now may be a good time to sell.
+Despite continued economic uncertainty and changes to interest rates, investors are still buying and selling businesses.
 Regardless of the reason, once a sale has become the chosen exit strategy, tax considerations should be at the forefront of any seller's mind.

-There are two primary methods to sell an incorporated business in Canada ─ through the sale of shares or the sale of assets ─ and the way in which a business is sold has a number of short and long-term tax implications.
-However, there is also a third option that many business owners overlook: a hybrid sale, which combines elements of both share and asset sales to balance risk and tax costs.
+There are two common methods to sell an incorporated business in Canada ─ the first is the sale of shares of the corporation, while the second is the sale of business assets owned by the corporation.
+Both share and asset sales result in a number of differing short- and long-term tax implications.
+But there is also a third less common option that sellers often overlook: the hybrid sale, which combines elements of both a share and an asset sale to balance the tax risks and costs.

-Each of these options have different benefits and tax considerations for both buyer and seller, which need to be understood and carefully weighed before moving forward with a sale or purchase.
+Given that each of these options have different risks, benefits, and tax considerations for both buyer and seller, each method (share, asset, or hybrid) should be carefully weighed before moving forward with a sale or purchase.

 Share sale

-In a share sale, the current owner sells the shares of the company to the purchaser.
+In a share sale, the current owner sells the shares of the company to a purchaser.
 This option is often the preferred choice of sellers because of the favourable tax implications.

-If you as an individual sell your shares in the company, your proceeds ─ in excess of the adjusted cost base of the shares and certain expenses incurred to sell the shares ─ results in a capital gain which is only 50% taxable.
-Additionally, if these shares count as qualified small business corporation (QSBC) shares, generally you can claim a lifetime capital gains exemption to shelter all or part of the gain from tax.
-This lifetime capital gains exemption for QSBC shares is $883,384 in 2020 and is only available to individuals who are Canadian residents.
+If an individual sells shares of a company, the proceeds—in excess of the adjusted cost base of the shares, and certain expenses incurred to sell the shares—results in a capital gain, of which only 50% is taxable.
+Additionally, if these shares represent qualified small business corporation (QSBC) shares, the seller may be able to claim the lifetime capital gains exemption to shelter all or part of the capital gain from tax.
+This lifetime capital gains exemption for QSBC shares is $971,190 in 2023 and is only available to individuals who are Canadian residents.
+There is also a $1,000,000 lifetime capital gains exemption in respect of qualified farm or fishing property.

-To qualify as QSBC shares, your Canadian-controlled private corporation generally must meet three conditions:
+To qualify as QSBC shares, your Canadian-controlled private corporation must, among other things, meet all three of the following conditions:

 • At the time of sale, 90% or more of the fair market value of the corporation's assets must be used principally in an active business carried on primarily in Canada (either by the corporation or by a related corporation), be shares or debt in a connected small business corporation, or be a combination of both.